 We’re excited to be participating in the Mountain Science Expo for a sixth year!
 The theme of this year’s Expo is “The Nature of Design,” and the event will focus on connecting nature, art, and science.
 And, nearly 30 organizations in western North Carolina will participate to conduct hands-on activities, provide interactive demonstrations, and showcase the active science community in the mountains.

 In partnership with the Cooperative Institute for Climate and Satellites–North Carolina (CICS-NC), we’ll be conducting a hands-on art project involving the beauty of clouds.
 Participants will learn about the various types of clouds—from cirrus to stratus to cumulonimbus.
 Then, with their own artistic flair, they’ll use arts and crafts supplies to recreate the look of different cloud types.

-We’ll also be be distributing a wide variety of NOAA’s educational materials to help attendees better understand the depth and breadth of our work.
+We’ll also be distributing a wide variety of NOAA’s educational materials to help attendees better understand the depth and breadth of our work.

 Join us at the Expo to see where science, art, and nature interconnect in your everyday life:

 - When: Saturday, April 8, 10:00 a.m. to 5:00 p.m.

 Any person or group may attend without registering.
 Tickets for free parking are available at Buncombe County libraries.
 To kickoff the Expo, an open house for teachers will be held from 3:00 p.m. to 5:00 p.m. on Friday, April 7.

 Have Lunch with a Scientist